Hair particles can have dynamic properties using physics. To enable hair physics, click the checkbox beside Hair Dynamics.

 A general setting for how fine and good a simulation you wish.
-Higher numbers take more time but ensure less tears and penetrations through the cloth.
+Higher numbers take more time but ensure less tears and penetrations through the hair.

-The distance another object must get to the cloth for the simulation to repel the cloth out of the way.
+The distance another object must get to the hair for the simulation to repel the hair out of the way.
 Smaller values might cause errors but provide some speed-up while larger will give unrealistic results if too large and can be slow.
 It is best to find a good in between value.

 - Impulse Clamping

 Prevents explosions in tight and complicated collision situations by restricting the amount of movement after a collision.

 Only objects that are a part of this Collection can collide with the hair.
 Note that these objects must also have Collision physics enabled.